The Patent Litigation Law Review: Switzerland

 iii Further measures not involving the Federal Patent Court

-Acts of wilful patent infringement are criminal offences under Swiss law.
-The maximum penalty is a custodial sentence not exceeding five years or a monetary penalty of up to slightly more than 1 million Swiss francs, or both.
+Acts of wilful patent infringement are criminal offences under Swiss law.43 The maximum penalty is a custodial sentence not exceeding five years or a monetary penalty of up to slightly more than 1 million Swiss francs, or both.

 As a court of first instance, decisions of the Federal Patent Court may be appealed.
-Such appeals are made directly to the Federal Supreme Court, which is the final court of appeals for all decisions rendered by the Federal Patent Court.
+Appeals are made directly to the Federal Supreme Court, which is the final court of appeals for all decisions rendered by the Federal Patent Court.
 The Federal Supreme Court only has very limited competence to review facts, and its decision-making processes are impressively efficient.
 Presently, appeal proceedings before the Federal Supreme Court usually take around six months.

 The year in review